AI Is Not Magic

 Every platform right now is pushing the same line: adopt AI or get left behind.
-Small teams replacing whole departments, solo founders shipping products in a weekend, job titles nobody had heard of six months ago suddenly labeled “the next big thing.”
-Look past the hype at how people actually use these tools day to day and the picture is messier.
+Small teams replacing whole departments, solo founders shipping products over a weekend, job titles nobody had heard of six months ago suddenly labeled “the next big thing.”
+If you actually watch how people use these tools day to day, the picture is a lot messier.
 A small group has genuinely reshaped their workflow.
-Most land somewhere between underwhelmed and quietly giving up.
-The gap between the marketing and what’s happening on the ground is the interesting part.
+Most are somewhere between underwhelmed and quietly giving up.
+What’s interesting is the gap between the marketing and the ground.

 Everybody says “AI”, but nobody means the same thing